+a(i)

-a(i) During your time in the property, have you carried out a structural alteration, additions or extensions(for example, provision of an extra bath\shower room, toilet, or bedroom)?
-No Please describe the changes you made N/A a(ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+During your time in the property, have you carried out a structural alteration, additions or extensions(for example, No provision of an extra bath\shower room, toilet, or bedroom)?
+Please describe the changes you made N/A a(ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
 No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: N/A b(i) Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-Yes b(ii) Were the replacements the same shape and type as the ones your replaced?
-No b(iii) Did the work involve any changes to the window or door openings?
-No b(iiii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed) Secondary glazed windows replaced around 20 years ago Please give any guarantees which you received for this work to you solicitor or estate agent.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate N/A agent will arrange to obtain them: b(i) Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+No b(ii) N/A Were the replacements the same shape and type as the ones your replaced?

+Did the work involve any changes to the window or door openings?